keptn/keptn.github.io/content/docs/0.19.x/reference/files/shipyard/index.md

 * `evaluation`

     Defines the quality evaluation that is executed to verify the quality of a deplyoment based on its SLOs/SLIs.
+    Every stage must include an `evaluation` sequence.
+    If you do not define an `evaluation` sequence for a stage, an "implicit" `evaluation` sequence with a single task that is also called `evaluation` is used.
+    This default `evaluation` sequence is overridden by any explicit `evaluation` sequence that you define for your project.

     Use the optional `triggeredAfter` parameter to specify when to trigger the evaluation.